ibm-cloud-docs/power-iaas/operating-systems.md

 - The IBM i 7.4, 7.5, 7.6, and Cloud Optical Repository (COR) OS images support Power10 and later systems.
 However, you can create a custom image or upgrade your IBM i VSI by downloading the media from [Entitled Systems Support (ESS)](https://www.ibm.com/servers/eserver/ess/landing/landing-page) and navigating to the **My entitled software** > **IBM i Evaluation and NLV Download** section.

-- When you upgrade an IBM i VSI that is assigned a Virtual Serial Number (VSN), you must contact IBM Support to ensure that the IBM i licenses are updated for the new IBM i version.
-For more informaiton about VSN, see [About VSN in IBM data center](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#vsn).
+- When you upgrade an IBM i VSI that has a Virtual Serial Number (VSN) assigned, you must contact IBM Support to update the IBM i licenses to match the new IBM i version.
+For more informaiton about VSN, see [About VSN in IBM data center](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#vsn).

 ## Linux
 {: #linux-os}